Density of group languages in shift spaces: Introduction

+When $\mu$ is a Bernoulli measure, the above result also follows from the work of Hansel and Perrin~\cite[Theorem~3]{Hansel1983}, which uses a completely different approach based on the theory of codes.
+We provide a survey of this approach in Section~\ref{sec:Bernoulli}.

-With an eye on such examples, we establish a more general formula (\cref{t:second-main} below) which holds under the weaker condition that the product measure $\nu\times\mu$ is ergodic on each minimal closed invariant subset of $G\rtimes X$.
-Let us briefly present the notion, inspired by Proposition~2.1 of \cite{LemanczykMentezen2002}, which lies at the core of this more general formula.
-Given a subgroup $H\leq G$, a map $\alpha$ from $X$ to the right coset space $H\backslash G$ is called a \emph{cobounding map}\footnote{The term \emph{cobounding} appears for instance in a paper by Baggett et al.~\cite{Baggett1998}; the terms \emph{transfer function} and \emph{intertwining} have also been used with similar meanings~\cite{Baggett1998,Baggett1986,Ramsay1976}.} mod $H$ if it satisfies the following coboundary type equation, where $S$ denotes the shift map:
+In the case of minimal shift spaces, we specialize Theorem~\ref{t:first-main} into a formula which holds under the condition that $\nu\times\mu$ is ergodic on the minimal closed invariant subsets of $G\skewprod _{\varphi}X$.
+This generalizes the simple formula found when the product measure $\nu\times\mu$ is ergodic.

+Let us briefly present the notion, inspired by~\cite[Proposition~2.1]{LemanczykMentezen2002}, which lies at the core of this more general formula.
+Given a subgroup $H\leq G$, a map $\alpha$ from $X$ to the right coset space $H\backslash G$ is called a \emph{cobounding map} mod $H$ if it satisfies the following coboundary type equation, where $S$ denotes the shift map:

+The term \emph{cobounding} appears for instance in a paper by Baggett et al.~\cite{Baggett1998}; the terms \emph{transfer function} and \emph{intertwining} have also been used with similar meanings in~\cite{Baggett1998,Baggett1986,Ramsay1976}.
 As the name suggests, this notion is related with \emph{cocycles} and \emph{coboundaries} and more broadly to the long history of cohomology in ergodic theory.
-Besides \cite{LemanczykMentezen2002}, we drew inspiration also from~\cite{Anzai1951,Veech1969,Veech1975,Zimmer1976,Conze1976,Furstenberg1961,Petersen1971,Schmidt1977}.
-The following is our third main result.
-It is stated again later in a more precise form, in \cref{s:cobounding}, as \cref{t:density}.
+Besides~\cite{LemanczykMentezen2002} and the previously mentioned work of Furstenberg, Veech, Schmidt and Zimmer, we drew inspiration also from~\cite{Anzai1951,Conze1976}.
+The following theorem is our third main result; its statement uses a natural partial order on cobounding maps which is introduced in Section~\ref{ss:charac}.